TDT4240-10/star-knight/README.md

 ### Installation 🔧

+> The project is only tested to run locally on an Android emulator.

 1. Clone the repository
 2. Open the project in Android Studio
 3. Set up an android emulator or connect a physical device